sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/overview.md

 Welcome to Sensible's documentation.
 Sensible extracts structured data from documents, for example,  business forms in PDF format.

+TODO: rewrite with the documentation platform PNG? remove it entirely?

 Sensible uses an extraction configuration, or "config",  to extract data from a collection of similar documents that you send to Sensible, either through our app or through our API.
 You have the following options for authoring configs:

 | Use case                                                    | Description                                                  | Get started                                                  |